webpack/stylelint-webpack-plugin/README.md

 - Default: `['css', 'scss', 'sass']`

-Specify extensions that should be checked.
+Specify the extensions that should be checked.

 ### `files`